+- · I Will Always Write Back: How One Letter Changed Two Lives

-- Romeo and Juliet + a sonnet project - The Odyssey + a mythology project on a god, goddess, hero, or creature from world-wide mythologies - A collection of classic short stories featuring IRONY (verbal, dramatic, situational) - To Kill a Mockingbird + a "social justice" research unit on Tulsa Riots, Rosewood, Emmett Till, and the Scottsboro Boys - Of Mice and Men + a brief survey of the Great Depression
+- Romeo and Juliet + a sonnet project

+- The Odyssey + a mythology project

+- To Kill a Mockingbird + a "social justice" research unit on Tulsa Riots, Rosewood, Emmett Till, and the Scottsboro Boys

+- · Animal Farm + the rise of Communism

-In addition, we'll also use the following material provided by the Center for Gifted Studies, College of William & Mary:
+In addition, we will also use the following material provided by the Center for Gifted Studies, College of William & Mary:

-- The Magic Lens (grammar and composition) - Word Within the Word, Vol. 2 (Greek and Latin stems) Lessons 45-60 - 1940's: A Decade of Change + WW II study on Prelude to War, War in the Pacific, War in Europe, War on the Home Front, Propaganda Posters, and Aftermath - Novels: Maus II and Hiroshima + Anne Frank and Member of the Wedding (extra credit)
+- The Magic Lens (grammar and composition) - · Word Within the Word, Vol. 1 and Vol. 2 (Greek and Latin stems) - 1940's: A Decade of Change - Novels: Maus II and Hiroshima, Anne Frank, Member of the Wedding (extra credit)